Frequently Asked Questions

 Every party and celebration is different but the average guest will consume about one to two drinks per hour.
 How many servings you get from a bottle of wine obviously depends on your bottle and glass size.
 As an indication however, a standard 75cl bottle contains 5 to 6 regular sized glasses.
 If you want us to help you work out the maths for our large format bottles, please contact us by completing the online enquiry form and/or request a call back and we will be more than happy to help.
 For the sake of caution it may be advisable to order slightly more than you think you will need, but don’t forget for large orders we are able to offer a sale or return option.

 Good question!
 This is all down to personal choice but we find that preference for red or white wine tends to be fairly even, especially when food is being served.
-In the last couple of years, rosé wines have become increasingly popular and sparkling wines are certainly not only reserved for special occasions anymore!
+In the last couple of years, rosé wines have become increasingly popular and prosecco & champagne are certainly not only reserved for special occasions anymore!
 In true British tradition, the weather may also determine what people will drink more of.
 In summary, our bottles not only look impressive but also suit most tastes so are very unlikely to disappoint!

 The following means of payment are accepted online: